 What 2017 accomplishments am I most proud of?

 Balancing a 1-2 year old human and a 0-1 year old freelance photography business has been no mean feat, most of all in accepting my limitations within that balance.
 Learning not to see them as separate entities but as two parts that make me whole, and that as the demands of motherhood ebb and flow, so must my attention to my work.

 That I am running my own race.
 That trying to keep up with full time parents or full time creative business owners is an unachievable and unnecessary goal.
 Instead what is required is some deep and honest soul searching to get in touch with what is really important to me, and how I can build a life and business that supports that.

 In which areas did I struggle most in 2017?

 I struggled with being a woman in her thirties without a regular, independent income.
 While Motherhood might be the most important job in the world, the wages are terrible and the holidays are non-existent.
-This year I worked harder than I've ever done in my life, and learnt the least money.
+This year I worked harder than I've ever done in my life, and earnt the least money.
 That was hard to adjust to after spending half my life so far working and earning a monthly wage.